Your Immune System

 In Traditional Chinese Medicine, the immune system is called Wei Qi (pronounced “way chee”).
 In TCM each organ system has a specific function, that is not necessarily associated to the Western function.
-The lung organ system is closely related to the Wei Qi.
-When the energy of the lungs is well-balanced, Wei Qi is strong and can easily fight off any external attacks.
-In TCM the lungs dominate the skin and breathing.
-If the lung function is deficient or compromised in any way, then the body is more open to external pathogens like viruses and bacteria.
+The Lung organ system is closely related to the Wei Qi.
+When the energy of the Lungs is well-balanced, Wei Qi is strong and can easily fight off any external attacks.
+In TCM the Lungs dominate the skin and breathing.
+If the Lung function is deficient or compromised in any way, then the body is more open to external pathogens like viruses and bacteria.
 It should be noted that in Chinese Medicine it is recognized that direct wind can weaken the Wei Qi allowing for pathogens to attack.
-Common symptoms of decreased Wei Qi or immune system include: coughing, sneezing, runny nose, watery eyes, sore throat, headaches, fever/chills, or body ache.
+Common symptoms of decreased Wei Qi or weakened immune system include: coughing, sneezing, runny nose, watery eyes, sore throat, headaches, fever/chills, and body aches.

 Chinese herbal medicine is another great way to build Wei Qi.
 Please see your licensed practitioner when it comes to herbal supplements.
-Although, herbal medicine is a great way to boost your immune system no two bodies are the same.
-In TCM, there are many individual herbs that boost the QI and some specifically boost the Wei Qi.
-Huang Qi (Astragalus) is one of the more popular Chinese herbs, and has even made its way on to grocery store shelves.
-It is used to tonify the Wi Qi, strengthen the lungs and protect against pathogens.
+Although herbal medicine is a great way to boost your immune system, no two bodies are the same.
+In TCM, there are many individual herbs that boost the Qi, and some that specifically boost the Wei Qi.
+Huang qi (astragalus) is one of the more popular Chinese herbs, and has even made its way on to grocery store shelves.
+It is used to tonify the Wei Qi, strengthen the lungs and protect against pathogens.
 Studies are showing that huang qi increases white blood cells.

 Cordyceps (dong chong xia cao) is another immune-boosting herb.
 Like huang qi (astragalus), cordyceps helps to boost the immune system by increasing white blood cells, T-cells and interferon.
 It also has been shown to inhibit the growth of cancer cells.
 While it works well by itself, it works even better when used as a formula.
 An acupuncturist/herbalist will rarely recommend just one herb.
 A full herbal formula works in harmony, and prevents any one herb from being too powerful.
 Once again, please work with a qualified herbalist before you start anything.
 Some herbs are contraindicated with certain medications and pathologies.